+Hello.
 My name is Ted Regencia.
-I’m a multimedia journalist working for Al Jazeera English in Doha, Qatar.
+I’m a multimedia journalist covering the Middle East and Asia-Pacific for Al Jazeera English online.
+I am currently based in Kuala Lumpur, Malaysia after an almost seven-year stint in the Middle East.

-Most of my reporting are on Southeast Asia and Iran.
-Recently, I have written stories on the Iran elections and the first Tehran marathon.
+I have written stories on the reimposition of US sanctions against Iran, the Iran elections and the first Tehran marathon.
 I have also covered the 2016 presidential election in the Philippines and the deadly anti-drug war that followed.

 In 2015, I covered the election in Myanmar, as well as the visit of Pope Francis in the Philippines.
 I also covered US President Barack Obama’s Manila visit in 2014 and the 2013 Typhoon Haiyan disaster.